seregazhuk/seregazhuk.github.io_old/_drafts/2017-06-29-reactphp-udp.md

 $factory->createServer('localhost:1234');
 {% endhighlight %}

 Here we create a server socket listening on `localhost` and port `1234`.
 Method `createServer()` returns a [promise]({% post_url 2017-06-16-phpreact-promises %}).
 Then we can specify handlers when this promise becomes fulfilled and when it fails.
-Fulfilled handler accepts an instance of the server socker `React\Datagram\Socket`:
+Fulfilled handler accepts an instance of the datagram socket `React\Datagram\Socket`:

 {% highlight php %}
 <?php